besaleli/personal-website/docs/blog/posts/llm_semiotics.md

 I've drawn a lot of bizarre comparisons in this post.
 Just for the record, yes, I realize how it sounded when I specifically compared LLMs to enriched plutonium.
 So before going further, I want to highlight the similarities, differences, and requisite assumptions that are changed.

 While it would be really funny to try to convince you otherwise, no, standing within a certain proximity to a LLM will not kill you.
-There is nothing about PyTorch weights that are lethal, aside from maybe our computers giving us brain cancer or whatever.
+There is nothing about PyTorch weights that are lethal.

 But LLMs are still dangerous.
 They can be used to produce disinformation at an industrial scale.
 It wouldn't be impossible to destabilize an economy or government with one.
 Worst of all, it's alarmingly easy to convince a human that a LLM is anything more than what it is – a next word predictor.
 We may mythologize our own intellect, but it doesn't change the fact that we are easily suggestible animals.
 You could tell a human most ridiculous garbage and they would believe it.
 ChatGPT told you to jump off a bridge?
 You're one terrible, horrible, no good, very bad day away from seriously considering it.
 You ask an LLM to justify its reasoning?
 Any reason it gives you beyond "this was the most likely sequence of tokens" is practically a lie.
 And the best part is that it wouldn't even be lying to you – autoregressive text generation algorithms simply aren't bound by the same conversational conventions that we are (if you're curious about what I mean, look up Grice's Cooperative Principle).